Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi La Specialista’s Integrated Tamper

-Another feature that made La Specialista easy to use is that you can choose between three coffee types: espresso, coffee, and long black.
-Breville Barista doesn’t have this option.
+Another feature that makes La Specialista easy to use is that you can choose between three coffee types: espresso, coffee, and long black.
+Also, La Specialista automatically dispenses hot water after pulling the shot, which makes Americanos easy.

 Finally, DeLonghi La Specialista has water hardness adjustment features.
 You can program the water hardness into the machine, which means less descaling.
 There’s also an energy-saving mode for power conservation.
 Barista Express doesn’t have any of these features.

 One part about DeLonghi La Specialista I didn’t like is that I couldn’t take off the bean hopper when it contained beans.
-I like to experiment, and when I get new beans, I want to try them straight away.
+I like to experiment, and when I get new beans, I want to try them immediately.
 This wasn’t possible with La Specialista.
 Essentially, you’re stuck with whatever beans you put in the hopper, and there’s no way to change them.

 DeLonghi La Specialista shot tray